UNICEF Picks YouTube Star As Ambassador

 Little Lilly would also be proud of Superwoman Lilly because, as the first ambassador from the digital realm, UNICEF is giving her free reign to create the kind of videos she knows viewers would want to watch.
 "They've really been collaborative," Singh says.
 "They said, 'Hey, we have never had an ambassador that does what you do.
 You tell us what you think is going to work.' "

 Singh's biggest challenge will be figuring out how to weave UNICEF's education message into her own brand of comedic, visual storytelling — and getting her fans to engage.
-"Any time you reach out to an audience that wasn't cultivated for the purpose of advocacy, you're going to run into followers who are less interested than others," says Simmons, "If I had to place a bet on who would figure it out, it would be her."
+"Any time you reach out to an audience that wasn't cultivated for the purpose of advocacy, you're going to run into followers who are less interested than others," says Simmons "If I had to place a bet on who would figure it out, it would be her."

-Ultimately, Singh wants to put all the lessons she's learned in the digital and social media space — use her own well-trained superpowers — to raise up voices and stories that might otherwise never be heard.
+Ultimately, Singh wants to put all the lessons she has learned in the digital and social media space — use her own well-trained superpowers — to raise up voices and stories that might otherwise never be heard.

-In July, she traveled with UNICEF to Madhya Pradesh State in Central India where she visited children in schools and slums in Bhopal and surrounding villages to get first-hand insight into how UNICEF works on the ground.
+In July, she traveled with UNICEF to Madhya Pradesh State in central India where she visited children in schools and slums in Bhopal and surrounding villages to get firsthand insight into how UNICEF works on the ground.
 The experience was an inspiration for her.

 "There were a lot of kids I met [who] had such a powerful voice.
 Unfortunately, their voices are not heard by the masses," she says.

 That's where Singh hopes to play a part.
-With a combined total of 2.3 billion views on her YouTube channel, she knows that "the masses" certainly watch her videos.
+With more than 2 billion views on her YouTube channel, she knows that "the masses" certainly watch her videos.

 Jackson Sinnenberg is a freelance music writer based in Washington, D.C.
 Reach him on Twitter: @sinnenbergmusic.

-Note: A previous version of this story incorrectly referred to the NoVo Foundation as the NoVa Foundation.